kristerbone/HighchartsElasticBeanstalk/README.md

 tried using the .NET solution as suggested on the Highcharts install page.

-This worked for the most part but we were plagued with minor rendering issues, labels wouldn't align, borders would appear, date entry fields were overlapped, legends would stop rendering as soon as the renderer encountered any HTML to name but few.
+This worked for the most part but we were plagued with minor rendering issues, labels wouldn't align, borders would appear where they shouldn't, date entry fields were overlapped, legends would stop rendering as soon as the renderer encountered any HTML to name but few.
 We were sure this was all to down to the SVG.dll, we could post the same to the Highcharts export server and all would render as expected.